forestdb/forestdb.org/models/social-utility.md

 Stereotyping (broken)
 ---------------------------------

 Next, we add incidental features to the agents.
 In the real world, we don't always get to observe the choices of other agents, but we do observe perceptual features like skin color, hair color, and the team name on a sports jersey.
 Work on stereotyping and ingroup-outgroup perception suggests that we expect many groups to share such features.
 To incorporate this aspect of an intuitive theory of groups, we sample a "feature probability" for each group.
 If it is 1, then we expect all agents in the group to have that feature.
-If it is .5, we expect roughly half of the agents to have that features.
+If it is .5, we expect roughly half of the agents to have that feature.
 Our agent then takes these stable perceptual traits into account when inferring group membership and utility.

 ~~~~